Pramodgopinathan/Database_Technology-entity_relationship_diagram/README.md

-# entity-relationship-diagram
-Kindly Check Wiki Page for more details
+# Kindly Check Wiki Page for more details